-During the placement process/meetings, the foster caregiver is informed of the child (ren)'s permanency goal and current family relationships in addition to all the other information given to them about the child.
+During the placement process/meetings, the foster caregiver is informed of the child(ren)'s permanency goal and current family relationships in addition to all the other information given to them about the child.
 UCAN staff and the foster caregiver also discuss visitation rights and schedules for both parents and siblings.
-Details are not given to the foster caregivers regarding the biological parents' progress or the content of their service plan.
+Details are not shared with the foster caregivers regarding the biological parents' progress or the content of their service plan.
 The case manager provides updated information within 60 days of the date of the placement, as new information becomes available.

 During the placement process/meetings, the foster caregiver obtains information about the child (ren) that includes family information.
 This may include information about in-utero drug and alcohol exposure, family medical history (to ensure that foster caregivers are aware of physical and emotional challenges of the parent, and which may be inherent in the child) and any history of abuse and neglect, physical or sexual abuse.
-Information disclosed about the parent only contains parts of the shared history of the parent and the child, which are pertinent to, and impacts the care of the child.
+Information disclosed about the parent only contains parts of the shared history of the parent and the child, which is pertinent to, and impacts the care of the child.
 On-going information received by the case manager or other service providers in regard to the child's physical, emotional, educational or behavioral needs will be shared with foster caregivers during regular home visits and phone contact.

 UCAN case managers encourage foster caregivers to meet and talk with biological parents before and after parent/child visits when appropriate.
-During this time, biological parents may disclose more personal information about themselves, and caregivers receive training to respect the confidential nature of such information.
 A UCAN caseworker may help facilitate a meeting between foster caregivers and parents.
 In specific instances, it may be necessary to solicit consent from parents to be able to share additional information with foster caregivers.
 Issues of permanency and confidentiality are also initially explained and addressed in PRIDE training.
 Foster caregivers are required to sign a confidentiality statement.